 Macedonia is the largest region in Greece, covering the territory of ancient Macedonia, the fatherland of Alexander the Great.

-Macedonia lies at the crossroads of human development between the Aegean and the Balkans.
-It extends between the Pindus Mountains and the Nestos River on the broadest limits of the historical area of ancient Macedonia in Northern Greece, defined to the north by the border with FYROM and Bulgaria east of Thraki to the south of Thessaly and the Aegean Sea and west of Epirus and Albania.
+It extends between the Pindus Mountains and the Nestos River on the broadest limits of the historical area of ancient Macedonia in Northern Greece, defined to the north by the border with North Macedonia and Bulgaria east of Thraki to the south of Thessaly and the Aegean Sea and west of Epirus and Albania.

 Here is also the self-governing monastic community of Mount Athos on the peninsula of Mount Athos in Halkidiki, with its 20 monasteries, one of the most important centers of Orthodoxy worldwide, as well as the city of Thessaloniki, the metropolis and the main city of Macedonia, center of northern Greece and “co-capital” of Greece.

 The continental part of Macedonia is a landscape defined mostly by high elevations and massive mountain ranges covered by rich forests.
 The highest of the country, Mount Olympus, the dwelling of the twelve gods of the ancient Greek mythology, is towering in the southern part in the magnificent scenery.
 Rich rivers and calm lakes, along with countless traditional villages, large and small, make this region a perfect destination to explore: there are excellent hiking and trekking routes, an endless variety of outdoor activities offered, while throughout the region there is a number of ski centers, like the one at Seli (Verria prefecture), at Vassilitsa (Grevena prefecture), Kaimaktsalan (Pella prefecture) and Vitsi (Kastoria prefecture).